 Victim Services Division

 Victim Services staff provide on-scene response to individuals affected by crime and crisis circumstances.
 The Sheriff's Office has demonstrated continued dedication to crime victims by expanding the unit and services.
 There are currently seven full-time staff and an active volunteer base.
-If you are interested in joining the Victims Services Unit, as a volunteer, please visit their webpage for more information or contact Amy Durall (512) 854-8492.
+If you are interested in joining the Victims Services Unit, as a volunteer, please complete this application or contact Amy Durall (512) 854-8492.

 Travis County Sheriff's Citizens' Academy and Citizens On Patrol Services (COPS)